-Just a half-region intotournament selection show, the were left to wonder what they did to deserve not only a spot in top-seeded Connecticut’s quadrant of the bracket but, more alarmingly, the No. 3 seed as well.
+Just a half-region into ESPN’s tournament selection show, the Terps were left to wonder what they did to deserve not only a spot in top-seeded Connecticut’s quadrant of the bracket but, more alarmingly, the No. 3 seed as well.
 A Big Ten Conference regular-season championship, a league tournament title, just two losses — and it wasn’t enough for Maryland to be the selection committee’s favorite to even face the four-time defending champions in the regional final.

-“It’s disappointing because we felt like we controlled our destiny, and what we did was win,” said coach Brenda Frese, whose Terps will face 14-seed on Friday at noon in College Park in their opening-round game, televised on ESPN2.
+“It’s disappointing because we felt like we controlled our destiny, and what we did was win,” said coach Brenda Frese, whose Terps will face 14-seed Bucknell on Friday at noon in College Park in their opening-round game, televised on ESPN2.
 “And so to go 30-2, to be ranked top four in the country, I’m not sure I’ve seen from the men’s or the women’s side a team ranked top four in the country and receive a 3-seed.”

-Hostheld off Navy in overtime Sunday in the Patriot League tournament final, 79-71, the Bison’s 11 straight win.
+Host Bucknell held off Navy in overtime Sunday in the Patriot League tournament final, 79-71, the Bison’s 11th straight win.
 They last lost Feb.
 4, to Holy Cross.

 The other of College Park’s two games Friday pits No. 6 seed West Virginia, which stunned top-seeded Baylor in the final of the Big 12 Conference tournament, against No. 11 seed Elon, the Colonial Athletic Association champion.
-The winner advances to Sunday’s round-of-32at Center.
+The winner advances to Sunday’s round-of-32 matchup at Xfinity Center.

-“For my last four years here, Coach has said, ‘Just ignore it,’” senior guard Terps’ seeding.
+“For my last four years here, Coach has said, ‘Just ignore it,’” senior guard Shatori Walker-Kimbrough said of the Terps’ seeding.
 “You’re just going to get angry because you probably think you deserved the No. 1 overall seed.
 I don’t ever look at it.”

 Even before Maryland’s first step toward what became the team’s third straight Big Ten regular-season title, the Terps’ tournament resume seemed subject to scrutiny.
 A close-fought late-December loss to the Huskies — owners of a 107-game winning streak that dates to November 2014 — showed the team could be a challenger to the throne.
 Which was important, because little else on Maryland’s schedule did.

 The other highlights of the Terps’ non-conference slate: a win at Louisville (No. 11 in the Rating Percentage Index) and neutral-site wins against Arizona State (No. 34 RPI) and Washington State (No. 101 RPI).
 Even as Maryland secured its third 30-win season in five years, the teams around the state did Frese no favors.
-Of the five Maryland-based teams the faced, (No. 212 ) was rated highest.
+Of the five Maryland-based teams the Terps faced, UMBC (No. 212 RPI) was rated highest.

-Given an underwhelming Big Ten and a regular-season loss to Ohio State, and Maryland finished No. 16 overall in the.
+Given an underwhelming Big Ten and a regular-season loss to Ohio State, and Maryland finished No. 16 overall in the RPI.
 Its No. 117-ranked strength of schedule was a far outlier among the country’s top teams.

-While thewould have to win an Elite Eight game against UConn before they could begin to dream of earning the program’s first national title since 2006, another tantalizing reunion might await one step back, in the Sweet 16.
+While the Terps would have to win an Elite Eight game against UConn before they could begin to dream of earning the program’s first national title since 2006, another tantalizing reunion might await one step back, in the Sweet 16.

 Brown arrived in College Park with Walker-Kimbrough and Jones, the Terps’ pair of All-Americans.
 She might get a chance to send them home one last time.
 And if not her, well, there’s always UConn.

-“Absolutely, it’s a tough road, but I guess what doesn’t kill you makes you stronger,” junior guard Kristensaid.
+“Absolutely, it’s a tough road, but I guess what doesn’t kill you makes you stronger,” junior guard Kristen Confroy said.
 “Moving forward, we’re just going to keep trying to be the best we can be and hope that all of our hard work through the offseason, every day through this season is going to be good enough to get to where we want to be.”